-- Please share what the review panel should know about the organization's artistic programs.
-Consider the following questions to help shape your narrative: - o What unique purpose does the organization serve in the community? - What are the primary activities of the organization?
-Describe the major programs open to the public. - o Why is the organization's work critical to Houston? - o What work is the organization most proud of?
+Please share what the review panel should know about the organization's artistic programs.
+Consider the following questions to help shape your narrative:

+- What are the primary activities of the organization?
+Describe the major programs open to the general public. - What work is your organization most proud of?
 What are the organization's accomplishments?
-What plans is the organization excited about? - O How does the organization differentiate itself from its peers?
-Does the organization provide a new or distinguishing perspective on the arts?
-Does the organization distinctly use the arts? - o If the arts are not the mission of the organization, describe your artistic programming, and describe how it fits within your larger organizational work. - o Describe key exhibitors/presenters, artists, and other collaborators. - o Describe the process the organization employs to select or create artistic programming. - O How are the board, staff, and programming reflective of Houston's citywide demographics? - O Does the organization have an equity statement or other formalized diversity, equity, and inclusion (DEI) efforts?
-What are the organization's plans for increasing diversity in board, staff, programming, and audiences?
-How does the organization reduce barriers to participation? - o What is the current demographic makeup of the organization's audience? - o What are the organization's free or reduced-cost strategies to increase participation?
+What plans is the organization excited about? - Does your organization provide a new or distinguishing perspective on the arts? - If the arts are not the mission of your organization, describe your artistic programming, and describe how it fits within your larger organizational work. - Describe key exhibitors/presenters, artists, and other collaborators.